Feminism in the Republic of Ireland

-Feminism in Ireland has played a major role in shaping the legal and social position of women in present-day Ireland.
+Feminism has played a major role in shaping the legal and social position of women in present-day Ireland.
 The role of women has been influenced by numerous legal changes in the second part of the 20th century, especially in the 1970s.

 History

-1870-1910s:before independence
+1870–1910s: before independence

-The women's movement in what was to become the Republic of Ireland started in the second half of the 19th-century.
+The women's movement in what was to become the Republic of Ireland started in the second half of the 19th century.
 The pioneer of the women's movement on Ireland was Anna Haslam, who in 1876 founded the pioneering Dublin Women's Suffrage Association (DSWA), which campaigned for a greater role for women in local government and public affairs, aside from being the first women's suffrage society (after the Irish Women's Suffrage Society by Isabella Tod in 1872).

 The DSWA was followed by the Irish Women's Franchise League (1908) and the Irish Catholic Women's Suffrage Association (1915), as well as the Irish Women's Suffrage Federation (IWSF), founded to unite scattered suffrage societies in Ireland.
 Another important association for women's rights were the Irish Women Workers' Union, which was set up on 5 September 1911 because other trade unions of the time excluded women workers.